samyachour/Corelogic_Challenge/README.md

 > Given a specific house, how can you calculate the view obstruction for the property in all directions?

 *They also provided a dataset of ~65000 houses to analyze.
+*Disclaimer: we had a month to complete this challenge.
+During this month I was also taking a class in machine learning.
+As a result time wasn't really on my side and the code quality isn't stellar.
+When I get a chance i'll go through and refactor, comment, and clean up my codebase.

 ### The Given Data